 Helping Someone Else

 When someone you know or care about experiences a form of sexual violence or sexual harassment, you may experience a range of feelings, including anxiety about how best to help them.
-The following suggestions may help you support someone you know.
+The PATH to Care Center has downloadable resources on their Support Someone webpage to help you respond compassionately when someone discloses dating/intimate partner violence, sexual assault, sexual harassment, and stalking.
+The following additional suggestions may help you support someone.

 Ways to Respond